tale-toul/ocp-aws/README.md

 ```

 * Many terraform variables are defined and can be used to modify several aspects of the infraestructure deployment, some of these variables need to be modified to avoid collitions with other cluster previously deployed using this same terraform file.
-Review these variables and assing values where needed, in particular:
+Review these variables and assign values where needed, in particular:

   * **region_name**.- The AWS region to deploy the infrastructure on, by default the region is **eu-west-1** (Ireland ).
 For example  `-var="region_name=eu-central-1"`